Radical 86

 Radical 86 or radical fire (火部) meaning "fire" is one of the 34 Kangxi radicals (214 radicals in total) composed of 4 strokes.

 In the Kangxi Dictionary, there are 639 characters (out of 49,030) to be found under this radical.

 In the Chinese wuxing ("Five Phases"), 火 represents the element Fire.
-In Taoist cosmology, 火 (Fire) is the nature component of the Ba gua diagram 離 Lí.
+In Taoist cosmology, 火 (Fire) is the nature component of the bagua diagram 離 Lí.